-Earning a decent salary minus investing will never get you rich.
-That’s the whole truth; no arguing about it, period!
+How Kenyan real estate can make you rich: Earning a decent salary minus investing will never get you rich.
+That’s the brutal truth; no arguing about it, period!

 Let’s take for example, in Kenya, a basic salary of about Ksh50, 000 ($600) is considered a decent pay.
-With such an amount, you can get a decent home to rent, access better education and–if you happen to save–afford a nice car eventually.
-However, will such an amount–or even more— make you rich?
+With such an amount, you can get a decent home to rent, access better education and if you happen to save, you will be to able afford a nice car eventually.

 Hell no. Why?

-Okay, let’s say you’re the penny-pinching type, who saves 100% of whatever gets into your hands.
-Now after saving all your salary for about a year—which is of course impossible–your account will be reflecting an accrued total of ksh600, 000 (roughly $7000).
+Okay, let’s say you’re the penny-pinching type, who saves almost 100% of whatever gets into your hands.
+Now after saving all your salary for about a year — which is, of course, impossible, your account will be reflecting an accrued total of ksh600, 000 (roughly $7000).
 By pushing it further to 10 years, you’d have made an accumulated total of about Ksh6 million ($70, 0000).

-Is such an amount enough to get you the “rich” title; leave alone get you a descent home?
-The answer is a big No.
+Is such an amount enough to get you the “rich” title or get you a descent home?
+The answer is still a big No.

 In simple words, if you sometimes dream of becoming rich someday, then it’s high time you considered thinking in terms of investing and not earning.
-And if you’re somehow stuck between choosing the right investment to make, then this article has a better idea for you—Kenya Real Estate.
-That being said, how can you invest in Kenya Real estate?
+And if you’re somehow stuck between choosing the right investment to make, then this article has a better idea for you—Kenyan Real Estate.
+That being said, how can you invest in the Kenyan real estate industry?

 How to Invest in Kenyan Real Estate

 Well, to begin with, you have to build up your starting capital.
 This can either be done by saving or inquiring from your local bank about loans.
 Either way, you have to come up with an effective financial plan that will enable you to place at least 25% down payment on the residential real estate that you’re planning to invest in.

 Real Estate Training